yev111/ADA_chiefs_project/README.md

 Do they enforce the trends or have direct correlations?
 Have income levels kept pace with rent prices over the years or has one parameter outpaced the other and if so, is it Swiss-wide or focused on urban/rural areas, and what impact does it have on the household size?
 <br />
 # Dataset
-Some datasets were split between the following 7 big Swiss regions:
+Not all datasets have the same geographical resolution.
+We try to analyze the most possible on a communal scale, but we also have inputs on cantonal levels and soome datasets were split between the following 7 big Swiss regions:
 <br />
 <br />
     - Lake Geneva Region (VD, VS, GE)